Mahamed-Belkheir/qufl/README.md

 ### Initialize Qufl

-You need to initialize a qufl intance by pasing an option object to the constructor, options include:
+You need to initialize a qufl instance by passing an option object to the constructor, options include:

-- JWT: the jsonwebtoken object or another implementation that satisfy the sign and verify interfaces
+- JWT: the jsonwebtoken object or another implementation that satisfies the sign and verify interfaces
 - secret: the JWT secret key
 - timeout: time before a JWT expires, either a number (seconds) or a string e.g ("1h", "20m")